While Lockheed Martin creates satellites of all sizes, our small satellites are doing big things.

 We’re driving technology into proven platforms to create enhanced satellites that do more, cost less and get you to orbit faster.

 Every space mission depends on the seamless work between payload and spacecraft.
 The bus drives satellites — in more ways than one.
 It generates power.
 It’s the propulsion.
 It steers.
 Its computers make missions work.
 That’s why buses are so important, and at Lockheed Martin we’re introducing a new lineup of more powerful and ﬂexible buses to meet every mission.
 We’ve invested in modernized buses with strong commonality that means lower costs, greater performance and faster delivery to orbit.

 Why?
 A simple, efficient family of buses means we can get your mission moving faster.
 Small sats, mid-sats and GEO-sats — we have a proven heritage in all these ﬁelds.
 In fact, we’ve built nearly 800 spacecraft.
 Now we’re inserting new capability into proven buses, creating upgraded products that deliver a unique blend of new technology + experience.

 Lockheed Martin LM-Series Satellite Bus System

-This reconﬁgurable bus is inspired by our legacy of over 150 small satellite missions.
-This enhanced version costs 20-30% less with a suite of common products, can go to LEO and GEO orbits and can be delivered as quickly as 24 months from order.
+This reconﬁgurable bus is inspired by our legacy of over 150 small satellite missions and improved by use of a common architecture.
+This new product line costs less than its predecessors despite improved performance, and can deliver more vehicles per launch to LEO and GEO orbits.
+The LM 400 bus can be delivered as quickly as 24 months from order and requires minimal engineering for payload integration.
 It also features higher power and more maneuverable propulsion than other satellites in this class.